bulawebops/2023-cfm/week1.md

 how to empower more teachers? teachers role to serve learners. learning designer - design a learner experience. who the learner needs to become. who am I trying to serve? what do they need? what can i be doing to help more people? common thread > best teachers are made from the best students of the scriptures.
 Jesus Christ, there is nobody who learned better than Him.
 Nobody a better disciple.
 Best teacher and leader of all-time.
 So good to master learning.

+### Rules for Learning
+Run, jump, dig, pain, explore, examine, experiement, ponder etc. > pre-school.
+### Rules for Parents
+Watch and listen

+#### Good coaching > model what you teach
+Ask yourself, are you designing a learning experience for them to learn vs. watch and listen to you.